 Also, S Corporation owners can’t deduct fringe benefits like group term life insurance for any employee who owns 2% or more of the company—including coverage for an employee-spouse.
 The rules can get complicated, so be sure to discuss your situation with your tax professional.

 Deductible business travel expenses

 Normally, you can’t deduct travel expenses when a spouse accompanies you on a business trip.
-However, if your spouse is an employee and travels with you for business reasons, you can write off their travel expenses, including airfare, lodging, transportation, and 50% of business meals.
+However, if your spouse is an employee and travels with you for business reasons, you can write off their travel expenses.

 The same write-offs apply if your employee/spouse goes on a business trip alone.